 To achieve this result, Samsung researchers have used elastomer, an elastic polymer as a surface, without changing the manufacturing process of semiconductors.

-This gives us a screen that remains very basic, but which promises much for the future.
+This gives us a screen that remains very basic but promises much for the future.
 Remember that we are dealing with a prototype.

 Samsung Wants To Use The Elastic Screen For Medical Purposes

 The first use imagined for this type of screen is as a sort of bandage.
 Attached to the skin, around the wrist of the wearer, this OLED skin panel can display simple information such as his heart rate with much more accuracy than a conventional connected watch.

 Samsung argues that this type of product would allow measuring the health of a patient in the long term since the screen well stuck would not bother him at all.

 Moreover, such a device allows having the data directly under the eyes without passing by an external display.